 Full-mouth reconstruction is not cheap, though.
 You are going to need to work with a team of dental professionals and a prosthodontist – all through.
 You are going to be placed under (anesthesia), and multiple implants and dental devices may be used, some custom-made.
 Depending on all these factors and the number of check-ups to facilitate the restoration, the cost of a full-mouth restoration can be quite high.

 Some of the procedures involved in a full-mouth reconstruction may be covered under dental insurance.
 Talk to your dentist to see if it is a good option for you financially – and for your dental health.
-Give us a call today to get your full-mouth restoration journey started.
+Give us a call today or use our online contact form to get your full-mouth restoration journey started.